Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 In the British Army, a Division comprises two or more Brigades and typically can have as many as forty-thousand troops.
 The 51st was not as big as that, but it did have more than ten thousand troops.

-In these early few months, the various units were moved about a lot, dug in, waited, re-deployed, waited, dug in, re-deployed again and on and on.
+In these early few months, the various units were moved about a lot, dug in, waited, re-deployed, dug in, waited, re-deployed again and on and on.
 A period referred to as ‘the phoney war’.

 After the war my dad used to say, with a touch of cynicism;